-Bacterial infections in the prostate can be very painful.
-Symptoms begin slowly and last three months or longer.
-See your doctor if you have any of the following symptoms:
+The symptoms begin slowly and last 3 months or longer.
+Seek medical attention if you have any of the following symptoms:

 - blood in the urine or semen

 - foul-smelling urine

 - pain with bowel movements

 Serious complications can arise if an infection isn’t properly treated.
 Complications include:

 A bacterial infection causes chronic bacterial prostatitis.
 Even when the primary symptoms of infection have been treated, bacteria may continue to thrive in the prostate.

 - sexually transmitted infections (STIs), such as chlamydia and gonorrhea

 - E. coli after having an infection of the testicles, urethritis (inflammation of the urethra), or a UTI